knownsec/mcp_zoomeye_org/README.md

 🎉 We are excited to announce the official open-source release of **ZoomEye MCP Server** — a powerful Model Context Protocol (MCP) server that brings real-time cyber asset intelligence to AI assistants and development environments.

-🚀 Free Trial: 7-Day FREE Access to ZoomEye MCP!
-Experience ZoomEye MCP — the AI-powered cyberspace asset search engine — absolutely free for 7 days!

-🔍 Search global internet assets, track real-time changes, and unlock AI-driven insights — all in one place.

-👉 How to claim:

-1. Follow us on Twitter: [@zoomeye_team](https://x.com/zoomeye_team)
-2. DM us "MCP" and your MCP setup screenshot
-3. Get instant access to your 7-day membership

-🎁 Limited-time free trial — explore the power of AI asset search today!

-💡 Provide insightful feedback that gets officially adopted, and you'll unlock **even more rewards**!

 🔧 Fully compatible with leading MCP environments:

 - Claude Desktop